keeks-mtl/memory-match/README.md

 You can fork a project to make a copy without it affecting the main branch with this process:
 - Log in to GitHub and find the repository that you wish to fork
 - Clicked on the repository and on the top right-hand side you will see three options: 'unwatch' 'star' and 'fork'
-- Once the fork button has been clicked, a copy of the repository will be in your Github account
+- Once the fork button has been clicked, a copy of the repository will be in your GitHub account

 ### Cloning
 You can clone the repository to your local device following these steps:
-- Choose the Github repository that you'd like
+- Choose the GitHub repository that you'd like
 - Click the 'code' button at the top right next to 'add file'
 - Copy the link that pops up
 - Open your terminal and choose the directory you would like the clone to be in
 - Type 'git clone' and paste the URL you copied afterwards and then click enter

-### Credits - Content - Media -Inspiration
+## Credits - Content - Media -Inspiration
 - [Code with Ania Kubów's youtube video](https://www.youtube.com/watch?v=tjyDOHzKN0w)
-    - The base Javascript code for the game that was adapted to my needs
+    - The base JavaScript code for the game that was adapted to my needs
 - [Javascript.info](https://javascript.info/task/shuffle)
-    - radomising the array for different cards
+    - Radomising the array for different cards
 - [stackoverflow](https://stackoverflow.com/questions/34278816/how-to-add-a-timer-in-html5-and-javascript)
     - How to set timer
 - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)